 |Study Type :||Interventional (Clinical Trial)|

 |Official Title:||A Phase II Multi-center Study of 5-AZA-2'-Deoxycytidine (Decitabine) Single Agent in Taiwanese Patients With Myelodysplastic Syndrome (MDS)|

-|Study Start Date :||September 2008|
+|Study Start Date :||August 2008|

 Decitabine 20 milligram per square meter (mg per m^2) will be administered intravenous (into a vein) infusion (a fluid or a medicine delivered into a vein by way of a needle) over 1 hour, once daily for 5 consecutive days of a 28 days cycle up to 8 cycles or continued until disease progression or unacceptable toxicity.

 Decitabine 20 mg per m^2 will be administered intravenous infusion over 1 hour, once daily for 5 consecutive days of a 28 days cycle up to 8 cycles or continued until disease progression or unacceptable toxicity.